 Advance Decisions, Advance Statements and Lasting Powers of Attorney

-You can also give your Attorneys the authority to grant or refuse consent to life-sustaining treatment on your behalf.
+You can also give your attorney(s) the authority to consent to or refuse life-sustaining treatment on your behalf.

 Combinations of Advance Decision, Advance Statement and LPA